Slowpokich/Slowpokich/README.md

 - ⚙️ **JavaScript** – Adding interactivity
 - 🐍 **Python** – Exploring logic and backend tools

-I work daily in **Visual Studio Code** and I’m always digging into new tutorials, docs, and community tips.
+I work daily in and I’m always digging into new tutorials, docs, and community tips.

 ---